-- Plug removed boards onto new rectifier/heat sink assembly (A6). - Make sure all spade connections on bottom of Power Board (A2) are correctly seated on new rectifier. - Replace all board mounting screws. - Insert new assembly into enclosure, making sure protrusions on heat sink drop into holes at back of enclosure. - Install mounting bolts on left side of enclosure. - Reconnect wires to rectifier/heat sink (A6) and Power Board. - · Replace safety shield and close front panel door. - Restart ATevo.
+- Plug removed boards onto new rectifier/heat sink assembly (A6). - Make sure all spade connections on bottom of Power Board (A2) are correctly seated on new rectifier. - Replace all board mounting screws. - Insert new assembly into enclosure. - Install mounting bolts on top and bottom of heat sink extrusion. - Reconnect wires to rectifier/heat sink (A6) and Power Board (A2). - Replace safety shield and close front panel door. - Restart ATevo.